 As you continue up the mountain, you will notice all the exposed roots from the surrounding trees, they’re a bit of a trip hazard so watch your step.
 It is at this point where the track begins to flatten out, making the last part of the walk to the top more bearable.

-You will know you’re at the top when the ground beneath you becomes sandy and the landscape opens up.
-Once you’re out of the bush, you will be greeted with amazing views to the south, on a clear day, you will be able to see Berry and Pidgeon House Mountain directly to the south, Jervis Bay to the south east and Kangaroo Valley to the south west.
+You’ll know you’re near Drawing Room Rocks when the ground beneath you becomes sandy and the landscape opens up.
+Once you’re out of the bush, you will be greeted with amazing views to the south.
+On a clear day, you will be able to see Berry and Didthul (Pidgeon House Mountain) directly to the south, Jervis Bay to the south east and Kangaroo Valley to the south west.

 On the cliff edges are the rocks, which over time have been carved by nature to become wonderful tables and chairs for a picnic.
 The scenery really does make the walk up the mountain worthwhile, and you’re guaranteed to get that cool, edgy profile picture you’ve been after for so long.